Use the Cost of Sales Spreadsheet to monitor your restaurant or bar’s performance.

 Food and Alcohol Percentages

-In order to profit you need to have both you food and alcohol cost percentages in line with your projected percents.
-Each business is different – the restaurant industry rules of thumb can provide a valuable starting point for monitoring and understanding your restaurants performance.
-There are exceptions, here are a few benchmarks we’ve found to be useful when working with restaurant owners and managers who have thoroughly managed thousands of similar restaurant operations.
+In order to profit you need to have both your food and alcohol cost percentages in line with your projected percentages.
+Each business is different.
+However, the restaurant industry rules-of-thumb are to achieve a 60% prime costs.
+Knowing your prime cost can provide a valuable starting point for monitoring and understanding your restaurant’s performance.
+There are exceptions.
+Here are a few benchmarks we’ve found to be useful when working with restaurant owners and managers.

 How Food and Labor Costs are Calculated

 Food and labor costs are calculated as a percentage of the total volume of sales.
 If a restaurant does $20,000 per week and the total cost of food and beverages is $7,000 for that week, then the food cost is considered 35%.
-If, at the same restaurant, labor (including payroll taxes and benefits) equal $5,000 for the week, then the labor cost is 25%.
+If the same restaurant has $5000 in labor including payroll taxes and benefits, then the labor cost is 25%.
 Total prime costs are 60% in this example.

 What Are the Ranges?

-Some fast food restaurants can accomplish a cost as low as 25%, while sit down service restaurants may see labor in the 30% to 35% range.
-Food costs (including beverages) for restaurants run typically from the 25% to 38% range, depending upon the style of restaurant and the mix of sales.
+Some fast food restaurants can accomplish a cost as low as 25%.
+In contrast, sit down service restaurants may see labor in the 30% to 35% range.
+Food costs for restaurants run typically from the 25% to 38% range, depending upon the style of restaurant and the mix of sales.
+That includes beverage costs.

 Look at Prime Costs to Determine Success

-In order to profit restaurant business, your restaurants prime costs should be in the 60% to 65% range.
-How that breaks down between food and labor is less important than accomplishing a prime cost maximum that produces a decent profit.
+In order for your restaurant to profit, aim for prime costs in the 60% to 65% range.
+How you break down between food and labor is less important than accomplishing a prime cost maximum that produces a decent profit.
 So, if one of the prime costs is in the higher range, the other prime cost must be in the lower range in order for you to profit.
 Remember it is the combination of food and labor that creates the bottom line.